If I had a dollar for every time someone said to me “I just can’t find the time to get a good work/life balance” I would be a very wealthy lady.

 Click here for Ben’s Supercharged 3-ancient grain Summer Berry Pudding recipe

-You may be aware that willpower is a limited resource, and that decision making can lead to depletion of those resources.
+You may be aware that willpower is a limited resource, and that decision-making can lead to depletion of those resources.
 But what does that mean for wellness?
-While many people struggle by trying to initiate too many habits simultaneously, at CLARETY we recommend picking just five daily habits that will have the biggest impact for your health right now.
+While many people struggle by trying to initiate too many habits simultaneously, at CLARETY we recommend picking just five daily habits that will have the biggest impact on your health right now.
 Here is a list of ideas we prepared earlier!

 Try choosing small things.
-Something that is so small you can’t not succeed.
+Something that is so small you can’t succeed.
 For example, instead of “drink 2L of water a day”, try “drinking just 2 extra sips a day”, which invariably leads to drinking a whole extra glass.
-These become mini-habits, and help to build your muscle around routine.
-That means that over time they become automatic habits which no longer require willpower to maintain, and you can modify the quality or quantity of the habit with ease.
+These become mini-habits and help to build your muscle around routine.
+That means that over time they become automatic habits that no longer require willpower to maintain, and you can modify the quality or quantity of the habit with ease.

 For tips on improving your sleep, check out It’s Time to Sleep Your Way to the Top